-01What is an EIN?
+01What Is an EIN?

 Social security numbers also have nine digits, but can be easily distinguished from EINs as they are done in the format 123-45-6789 (note they both have the same numbers but different placement of hyphens.)

-02What is an EIN Used For?
+02What Is It Used For?